QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2021-09-11-setting-up-two-raspberry-pi-and-installing-k3s.md

 We mounted the image in windows and added an empty ssh file to the image before copying over to show that we wanted to use ssh in the future.
 (We killed the ability to log on with password in the future in the sshd_config file.)

-I am using an old mp3 player ascesory as a docking station for micro SD-cards.
+I am using an old mp3 player accessory as a docking station for micro SD-cards.

 The disk write software we used was [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/), instructions in [the raspberry pi documentation](https://www.raspberrypi.org/documentation/computers/getting-started.html#installing-images-on-windows).